Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

 ### You can easily customize this section to match your own ship builds or preferences.
 - Add new presets for your own build ships with FG
-- Change FG for laser,scanner and weapons,set timers for firing lasers and much more with build in "called commands" for FGs,toggles and timers.
+- Change FG for laser,scanner and weapons,set timers for firing lasers and much more with build in "called commands" for FGs,toggles and timers or you can adjust on -the-fly

 ### How to Use